 Sally is a rising star at Venture Arts.
 Since she began attending our Young People’s Art Club in 2017 she has had several commissions for her illustrative work, and taken part in professional artist residencies at HOME and Walk the Plank.

-The 2020 lockdown hasn’t slowed Sally down at all, and she used the time to teach herself weaving on a loom, producing a large body of new work.
+The 2020 lockdown didn’t slow Sally down at all, she used the time to teach herself weaving on a loom, producing a large body of new work.

 How long have you been making art?

 “Since I was 13 years old.
 My first piece of art was a painting of the Jewish museum.
 It taught me how to be patient with my artwork as I spent so long and it looked really good in the end and I have this piece framed on the wall in my bedroom.”